Accessibility tools

 Executive Lead: Organ Donation, Mortality, Research, Clinical Governance, End of Life, Medicines Management, Medical Devices.
 Fire, Health and Safety.

-Chair: Human Tissue Authority Governance Sub-committee, Mortality Governance Sub- Committee, Mortality Improvement Group, Patient Safety Incident Oversight Sub- Committee and Executive Check and Review Panel.
+Chair of: Human Tissue Authority Governance Sub-committee, Mortality Governance Sub- Committee, Mortality Improvement Group, Patient Safety Incident Oversight Sub- Committee and Executive Check and Review Panel.

 Other Interests: Fellow of the Royal College of Anaesthetists, Member of Intensive Care Society.